Nemocas/AbstractAlgebra.jl/docs/src/mpoly_interface.md

 multiplication is defined with the product of a coefficient and all the values before it.

+!!! note

-Note that the values may be in non-commutative rings.
+    The values at which a polynomial is evaluated may be in non-commutative rings.
 Products are performed in the order of the variables in the polynomial ring that the polynomial belongs to, preceded by a multiplication by the coefficient on the left.

 ### Derivations